facebookincubator/velox/velox/docs/develop/scalar-functions.rst

 Testing
 -------

-Add a test using FunctionBaseTest from velox/functions/prestosql/tests/utils/FunctionBaseTest.h as a base class.
+Add a test using PrestoFunctionBaseTest or SparkFunctionBaseTest as a base class.
+They are based on FunctionBaseTest from velox/functions/prestosql/tests/utils/FunctionBaseTest.h.
 Name your test and the .cpp file <function-name>Test, e.g. CardinalityTest in CardinalityTest.cpp or IsNullTest in IsNullTest.cpp.

 FunctionBaseTest has many helper methods for generating test vectors.
 It also